firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/0002-table-of-contents.md

 XX — Rain and the Designs of Your Body a story by J.M.
 Guzman

-XX — A Letter To My Sister
+XX — A Letter to My Sister
 a story by Nilah Magruder

 XX — Tablecloth
 a story by Kathryn Kania

 XX — You Wake Up Monstrous
 an essay by Fran Wilde

 XX — Cleaning Up
 a story by Brian Milton
 illustrated by Clare DeZutti